ibm-cloud-docs/cis/cis-cli-plugin.md

 :   The ID of the DNS domain.
 Required.

 `--caching-level`
 :   Specify under what URL conditions that you want to deliver cached assets to the user.
-Valid values: `no-query-string`, `query-string-independent`, `query-string-dependent`.
+Valid values are `no-query-string`, `query-string-independent`, and `query-string-dependent`.

     - `no-query-string` : Delivers resources from cache only when no query string is present.
     - `query-string-independent` : Delivers the same resource to everyone independent of the query string.